WxxShirley/GNN4TaskPlan/README.md

 `evaluate.py` provides a evaluation of task planning result, and metrics including `Node-F1`, `Link-F1`, `Node-Hallucination` (both Macro and Micro), and `Link-Hallucination` (both Macro and Micro).

-To facilitate reproducibility, we have provided the direct inference results of CodeLLaMA-13B and Mistral-7B under the `prediction` folder.
+To facilitate reproducibility, we have provided the direct inference results of CodeLLaMA-13B and Mistral-7B on HuggingFace dataset under the `prediction` folder.

 For evaluation, you have to specify the LLM's name, dataset, and the method (for example, `direct` denotes LLM's direct inference):
 ```shell